norma13115/aisd-jse-on-the-job-11324/README.md

 ##

 # Conclusion 📄
-In this assigment, you successfully built the foundation of an eCommerce store by utilizing basic JavaScript concepts like variables, data types, and console.log for output.
+In this assignment, you successfully built the foundation of an eCommerce store by utilizing basic JavaScript concepts like variables, data types, and console.log for output.
 This gives you a fundamental understanding of how to represent and work with data in a JavaScript environment.
 Keep building on this to add more functionality and complexity as you advance.

 ---